lerina/lerina.github.io/html/lrn/text/the_process/SIMPLE.md

 here [The purpose of ‘stubbing out’ a function](https://courses.engr.illinois.edu/cs225/sp2019/guides/stub-out/) -->
 NOTE: Replace dodging with defer and cheating with faking.

+Think Big _ in small steps.

+* Break it down
+* Validate
+    - test assumptions and hypothesis
+    - test your thinking with code
+* Broken is not an option.

+Its not a cycle.
+Its a three stages wave rippling through the flow

+- Nadir: Think
+- Surface: Validate
+- Zenith: unbroken idea or code

 ## The 10 Rules of Simple